jackdbd/performance-audit/README.md

 ## Development

+This project consists of some backend code and frontend components.

+In production, the backend code runs on the Apps Script servers, which host a [V8-based runtime](https://developers.google.com/apps-script/guides/v8-runtime) somewhat similar to Node.js.
+Each frontend component is executed in an `<iframe>` for [security reasons](https://developers.google.com/apps-script/guides/html/restrictions).

+In development, the backend code runs on Node.js.
+Each frontend component is a standalone web app that can be run on a different port.
+This make developing each frontend component easy using [vite](https://vitejs.dev/guide/).

-Run a [vite](https://vitejs.dev/guide/) dev server for each of the frontend components.
+Run a vite dev server for each of the frontend components.

 ```sh
 npm run dev
 ```

 Each frontend component will be served as a standalone web app on a different port (e.g. 5173, 5174).

+clasp will take care of transpiling TypeScript code into Google Apps Script code [when you push it](https://developers.google.com/apps-script/guides/typescript), so you don't have to worry about that.

 ## Deploy